cloudback/docs/content/features/metadata.md

 - [Deployments](https://docs.github.com/en/rest/reference/repos#deployments): There is no API to restore completed deployments
 - [Pull Requests](https://docs.github.com/articles/using-pull-requests) without commits: due to an API restriction: validation is failing with a message `No commits between feature-branch and main-branch`
 - [Pull Requests](https://docs.github.com/articles/using-pull-requests) from forks: a source branch is located in the fork of the old repository.
 But a new repository is created during a restore process.
 There is no API the allows us to create a pull-request from an old repository fork into a newly created repository
+- [Discussions](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions): There is no API to restore discussion categories
+- [ProjectV2](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects): There is no API to restore views and columns

 ## Learn more